 Rise to prominence at Hilal Al-Quds

-Oday Al-Dabbagh turned 17 on the 3rd of December 2016.
-But he was celebrating fully fledged goals as a pro a full year before celebrating his ability to watch an R-rated movie unaccompanied in an American movie theater.
+Oday Dabagh turned 18 on the 3rd of December 2016.
+But he was celebrating fully fledged goals as a pro when most are celebrating their ability to watch an R-rated movie unaccompanied in an American movie theater.

 His 2016/17 season saw him overshadowed by the likes of Rodrigo Gatas and Ahmad Dhiyab to start with but he marked his intent with a goal in the Yasser Arafat Cup competition in the summer.